Onflow: a model free, online portfolio allocation algorithm robust to transaction fees: Onflow algorithm: intuition and formal definition

-Note that one of the reasons why we want $H_{t+1}$ to stay close to $H_t$ is because the transition from $H_t$ to $H_{t+1}$ can be costly in terms of transaction fees.
+So, $H_{t+1}$ could be chosen to maximize $F_t$ as a posterior best choice and is expected to be close to $H_t$ (one single new observation should not generate a complete change of strategy).
+Note that one of the reasons why we expect $H_{t+1}$ to stay close to $H_t$ is because the transition from $H_t$ to $H_{t+1}$ can be costly in terms of transaction fees.
 We will consider proportional transaction fees that charge a given, known, percentage of the amount sold or bought; note that in this transaction fee model moving an amount $X$ from one asset to the other will cost twice this percentage because both buying and selling are taxed; see also~\cite{blum1997universal} for additional discussions on the transaction fees models and for some optimizations that occur.
-We will not consider here such buy/sell optimization and to make things comparable with the literature we resume everything to a parameter $\xi>0$ and consider that for a portfolio of value $V$ switching from allocation $\tilde\pi$ to $\pi$ costs $\xi V \sum_k |\tilde\pi(k) - \pi(k)|$.
+We will not consider here such buy/sell optimization and to make things comparable with the literature we resume everything to a fee level $\xi>0$ and consider that for a portfolio of value $V$ switching from allocation $\tilde\pi$ to $\pi$ incurs a fee $\xi V \sum_k |\tilde\pi(k) - \pi(k)|$.

-Also note that the allocation $\pi_t$ that was selected at time $t-1$ and before prices at $t$ were known will drift by itself 'overnight' because of the price evolution given by the price relatives $f_t$~; a simple computation shows that the new allocation that takes into account the prices at time $t$ is~:
+The allocation $\pi_t$ that was selected at time $t-1$ and before prices at $t$ were known will drift by itself 'overnight' because of the price evolution given by the price relatives $f_t$~; a simple computation shows that the new allocation that takes into account the prices at time $t$ is~: